2. Decreasing greenhouse gas emissions from vehicles

 Outlook: Partly sunny, future uncertain

-Annual per capita vehicle miles traveled (VMT) has decreased since 1990, leading the region to meet the 2020 target.
-In recent years however, per capita VMT has increased, making 2035 targets harder to reach.
+Annual per capita vehicle miles traveled (VMT) has decreased since 1990, and the region has met its 2020 target.
+Since its low in 2012, per capita VMT has increased - making the 2035 target harder to reach.

 On-road vehicles contribute 43% of the greenhouse gas emissions in Thurston County.
 Planning and acting to reduce or offset greenhouse gases will help zero out the net amount of carbon dioxide and other heat-trapping gases the region emits into the atmosphere.